CCurl/c4/README.md

 ## The A stack
 C4 includes an `a` stack. <br/>
-This is somewhat similar to ColorForth's operations for 'a', but it is a stack instead.<br/>
+This is somewhat similar to ColorForth's operations for 'a', but in C4, it is a stack.<br/>
 The size of the `a` stack is configurable (see `tstk-sz`).<br/>

 | WORD  | STACK  | DESCRIPTION |